COMING IN SEPTEMBER 2018

 Unfortunately, she’s not totally invisible, and one of her teachers forces her to join the debate club.
 Even though Zoey resists participating, debate ultimately leads her to see things in a new way: her mom’s relationship with Lenny, Fuchsia’s situation, and her own place in this town of people who think they’re better than her.
 Can Zoey find the courage to speak up, even if it means risking the most stable home she’s ever had?

-This moving debut novel explores the cultural divides around class and the gun debate through the eyes of one girl, living on the edges of society, trying to find her way forward.
+Recommended for fans of Jason Reynold’s Ghost, this moving debut novel explores the cultural divides around class and the gun debate through the eyes of one girl, living on the edges of society, trying to find her way forward.